vatpac-technology/sops/docs/enroute/Melbourne Centre/ELW.md

 ### Sequencing in to YMML
 Aircraft assigned the **same runway** inbound via **LIZZI** and **BOYSE**, must be considered to be on the **same STAR** for sequencing purposes.
 That is, they must be at least **2 minutes** apart at their respective Feeder fixes.

+#### LAHSO
+!!! warning "Important"
+    Due to its operational complexity, LAHSO **must be authorised by a member of the VATPAC ATS or Events Staff Team or a C3-rated controller**.

+In accordance with the authorisation requirements above, YMML may utilise LAHSO during exceptionally busy events.
+Detailed procedures exist to ensure that controllers are aware of their responsibilities when performing LAHSO.
+See [Controller Skills](../../controller-skills/runwaymanagement.md#lahso) for more information.

 ## STAR Clearance Expectation
 ### Handoff
 Aircraft being transferred to the following sectors shall be told to Expect STAR Clearance on handoff: